The Benefits of Barley

 It’s fairly common that people with diabetes will at some point find themselves thinking carbohydrates are simply evil.
 Not only are carbohydrates a popular target-of-choice for the fad diet crowd, but it’s impossible to separate carbohydrates from diabetes.
 Guilt by association can seem like solid logic.
 But, before you lose your faith in carbohydrates completely, let me introduce you to barley.

-Is barley good for a diabetes diet?
+Is barley good for a type 2 diabetes diet?

 Barley is a grain, and grains are definitely carbohydrates.
 Like other grains, the “carb choice” portion of cooked barley – 15 grams carbohydrate – is a modest ⅓ cup.
 Like other grains, barley raises blood glucose levels as it digests because most of the carbohydrate is starch.
 But, some of the carbohydrate in barley is fiber.
 And the fiber in barley is another story.